Spencer-Sch/Calculator_2.0/README.md

 - Need to add new renderData process to "+/-", "%", and "<-" logic.

 - A bunch of my tests are failing now due to adding fields to my global state.
 These will need to be corrected and new tests will need to be added.

+Update #2

+- Added new render functionallity to "positiveNegativeLogic".